Simon Watson (ice hockey): Early life

 Watson was born in Waterloo, Ontario.
 He played junior hockey with the Waterloo Siskins of the Mid-Western Junior Hockey League and collegiate hockey at St. Lawrence University in Canton, New York.

 Career

 Watson played professionally in the Central Hockey League (CHL) for the Lubbock Cotton Kings, Rocky Mountain Rage, and finally the Missouri Mavericks.
 On August 5, 2011, Watson retired as a player and became the Mavericks' assistant director of hockey operations.
 On May 9, 2013, he was named to the coaching staff of the KC Mavs Elite Midget team.

 In July 2014, Missouri Mavericks fans voted Watson the second-greatest Mavericks player in a poll of the Top-10 Mavericks players from the first 5 years of the team's existence.

-On April 18, 2018, he continued his association with the Mavericks and was hired the head coach and general manager of the recently purchased Topeka RoadRunners junior team in the North American Hockey League.
+On April 18, 2018, he continued his association with the Mavericks and was hired as the head coach and general manager of the recently purchased Topeka RoadRunners junior team in the North American Hockey League.